JamieCunliffe/lsp-asm/README.md

-An LSP for various Assembly Languages, this has mostly been designed to improve reading of assembly output from compilers (think -S option).
+An LSP for various Assembly Languages, this has mostly been designed to improve reading of assembly output from compilers (-S option).
+It also supports objdump disassembly.

 It currently supports the following LSP messages:
 * Goto definition (label)